 The Story Behind This Recipe

-In 2014, I took the kids to a birthday party for one of Piper’s friends.
-The kids ran around, bounced, and played.
-The true highlight of the party was more than just a piece of cake or presents, it was the mom therapy.
+• In 2014, I took the kids to a birthday party.
+The true highlight of the party was more than just a piece of cake or presents; it was the mom’s therapy.

-Each mom shamelessly chatted about the pile of dishes sitting on the kitchen countertop at home and the never-ending laundry pile.
-There were moments of laughter about potty training and home messes.
-Therapy at its finest.
+• Each mom shamelessly chatted about the pile of dishes on the kitchen countertop at home and the never-ending laundry pile.
+There were moments of laughter about potty training and home messes—therapy at its finest.

-One of the topics we talked about was how hard it is to keep a bathroom clean with little kids at home.
-Boy did this resonate with me!
+• One topic we discussed was how hard it is to keep a bathroom clean with little kids at home.
+Boy, did this resonate with me!

-As a family, we’ve embraced real food and natural laundry soap, but under one condition: homemade alternatives must be more effective (or in the case of food, better tasting and satisfying) than the toxic alternatives.
+• As a family, we’ve embraced real food and natural cleaning, but under one condition: homemade alternatives must be more effective (or better tasting and satisfying in the case of food) than the toxic alternatives.

-This quest has led me to homemade Swiffer wipes, cleaning wipes, all-purpose cleaner, and so much more.
-It’s been freeing to break away from the need to buy expensive products at the store.
+• This quest has led me to homemade scrub cleaner, homemade laundry detergent, all-purpose cleaner, and so much more.
+It’s been freeing.

-After much experimenting and way too many Pumpkin Spice Lattes (brain food), I created an all-in-one homemade bathroom cleaner that’s simple and effective.
+• After much experimenting, I created an all-in-one homemade bathroom cleaner that’s simple and effective.
 A cleaner that works so effectively, I must share for the sake of all the parents out there!

-Think of this cleaner as bathroom therapy and mess relief in a little homemade bottle.
-Over the years, many people have made and loved this cleaner as well: “Kristin, I tried it last month.
-It smells nice and I like it.
-Actually, this is much better than vinegar!”
+• Think of this cleaner as bathroom therapy and mess relief in a little homemade bottle.
+Over the years, many people have made and loved this cleaner.
+I hope you will, too!

 DIY All-In-One Bathroom Cleaner.
 This cleaner is incredible!!
 Takes away odors and stains!